Ronni Kahn: Inspiration

-Born in South Africa, Kahn moved to Israel where she lived on a kibbutz for many years before emigrating to Australia in 1998 and starting an events management business.
-On a vacation to South Africa, she was galvanised into action by a friend when visiting Soweto who told her that "she was responsible for electricity in Soweto".
-Kahn recalls that was the moment her life of purpose began.
-I knew I had to come back and do something meaningful for other people..."
+On a holiday to South Africa, she was galvanised into action by a friend who had helped to bring electricity into the township of Soweto.
+Kahn recalls that was the moment her life of purpose began; she wanted to do something meaningful for other people.
 Building on her experience in corporate hospitality, she was shocked by the amount of food waste, although not initially aware of the relationship between food waste and environmental problems.